manymuch/EC601_miniProject/mini2/README.md

 ```
 python cars3.py --train --test --epochs=10
 ```
-it will train the networks for 10 epochs, save the parameters as a npz file and then test on testing dataset.
+the python code will look at the "./../data/cifar10" for training and test data,it will train the networks for 10 epochs, save the parameters as a npz file and then test on testing dataset.

-Also, you can continue training on a pretrained parameters using:
+Also, you can continue training on a pretrained parameters if you have trained before using:
 ```
 python cars.py --retrain --lr_start=1e-4
 ```